 Bahamas: Labour Regulation

-Where work permits have been granted, each employer will be required to identify a suitable Bahamian to understudy the expatriate so that the Bahamian trainee will fill the expatriate’s position within a reasonable time frame.
+Each employer of a person granted a work permit must find a suitable Bahamian to understudy the expatriate so that the Bahamian trainee is able to fill the expatriate’s position within a reasonable time frame.

-The renewal of a permit on expiration is not automatic.
+The renewal of a permit is not automatic.
 Generally, no expatriate may be continually employed in the country in any capacity for more than five years.
-However, there are likely to be cases where hardship will be caused by rigid implementation of this policy; according to government, this factor will be kept in mind in applying the regulations.
+However, there are likely to be cases where hardship will be caused by rigid implementation of this policy; the government has stated that this factor will be kept in mind in applying the regulations.

 In early 2007, it emerged that the Bahamas financial services industry had developed an immigration framework designed to help the jurisdiction compete with other offshore financial centres for a finite pool of skilled workers.
 The proposals were drawn up following discussions between the Bahamas Financial Services Board (BFSB), responsible for promoting the jurisdiction's finance industry internationally, and the Ministry of Immigration, Labour and Training (MILT).
 Two primary 'financial services industry' contacts have been appointed within the Department of Immigration, with the turnaround period for the processing of completed FSI work permit applications now pegged at 6 weeks.